2020 United States presidential election in Mississippi

 The 2020 United States presidential election in Mississippi was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 Mississippi voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump, and running mate Vice President Mike Pence against Democratic Party nominee, former Vice President Joe Biden, and his running mate California Senator Kamala Harris.
 Mississippi has six electoral votes in the Electoral College.

 Trump scored a convincing victory in Mississippi, a socially conservative Bible Belt state.
 Biden's main support was in the western Delta counties next to the Mississippi River, and in Hinds County, home to the state capital and largest city of Jackson.
 In contrast, Trump's margins came from the regions bordering the Gulf Coast, the northeast Appalachian area, and the Jackson and Memphis suburbs.
 Trump's strength also came from winning 81% of the White vote, which constituted 69% of the electorate.

+As is the case in many Southern states, there was a stark racial divide in voting for this election: 82% of White Mississippi voters supported Trump, while 93% of Black Mississippi voters supported Biden.

 57% of voters believed abortion should be illegal in all or most cases and they backed the president 82%-17%.
-Trump also received 89% of the Evangelical vote, which made up 54% of the electorate.
-Biden managed to very narrowly flip Warren County, winning it with 49.6% of the vote to Trump's 49.2%.
-Nonetheless, Biden became the first Democrat to win the White House without carrying Chickasaw or Panola counties since Lyndon B. Johnson in 1964.
+Trump also received 89% of the white Evangelical vote, which made up 54% of the electorate.
+Biden flipped Warren County, with 49.6% of the vote to Trump's 49.2%.